COVID-19 update: State Library is gradually reopening and more spaces are now available. Check what’s open before you visit.

 Internal view of the John Oxely Library.

-Following the release of the Queensland Government’s Roadmap to easing Queensland’s restrictions, the John Oxley Library will reopen to the public from 13 July (bookings only).
+Following the release of the Queensland Government’s Roadmap to easing Queensland’s restrictions, the John Oxley Library is now open to the public (bookings only).
 Please check the opening hours and read the conditions of entry.

 The John Oxley Library is located on level 4 and contains collections unique to Queensland.
 It is a place for research using original materials such as diaries, manuscripts, artworks and maps.
 It is also a quiet study space.